Catholic Diocese of Richmond pays $6.3M to sex abuse survivors

 “Claims were found ineligible if they did not meet the eligibility requirements set forth in the Protocol.
 Whether claims were denied were decisions within the sole discretion of the independent Claims Administrator,” the report said.

-Victims who accept the payments lose the ability to sue the diocese, but there are no restrictions when it comes to speaking out about their abuse.
+Victims who accept payments lose the ability to sue the diocese, but no restrictions are in place for speaking out about the abuse.

 The diocese says the money will be paid out through insurance and loans - not through parish and school assets.